frederikwilde/qradient/README.md

 | ------- | -------- |
 | ![McClean circuit](https://github.com/frederikwilde/qradient/blob/master/images/mcclean_sketch.png) | ![runtime diagram](https://github.com/frederikwilde/qradient/blob/master/images/timing.png) |

-*These numbers where obtained on a 2,3 GHz Quad-Core Intel Core i5 processor*
+*These numbers were obtained on a 2,3 GHz Quad-Core Intel Core i5 processor*

 ## a note on jupyter notebooks
 The workflow of jupyter notebooks is somewhat unfitting for working with a VCS.